johnbarhorst/blog/blog_pages/Animated_Dial.md

 title: 'Building an Interactive Animated Dial'
 description: 'My adventures in building an interactive and animated dial that a user can "spin" to change values.'
 ---
-# Building An Interactive Animated Dial
+## Building An Interactive Animated Dial

-## The Idea
+### The Idea

 My brother had an idea for a collaborative project.
-Part of that idea involved having a "spinnable" dial that a user could interact with to increase and decrease values.
+Part of that idea involved having a "spin-able" dial that a user could interact with to increase and decrease values.
 I liked the idea, and set off to create just such a thing.

 ### The Process